-EH 42: Hedgerows and Trees
+EH 35: Hedgerows and Trees

-Where possible, existing hedgerows and trees should be retained, in particular those that form the boundaries of development sites.
+To protect existing hedgerows and trees, in particular those that form the boundaries of development sites and to ensure that proper provision is made for their protection and management when undertaking, approving or authorising development..
 Boundary hedgerows and trees which have to be removed must be replaced with a replacement hedge or indigenous trees and shrubs appropriate to the site conditions should be used.
-Where possible, hedges and trees should not be removed during the nesting season (March 1st to August 31st).
+As part of the application process the Council may require the submission of tree and hedgerow surveys.